 Over the last decade I had followed India’s development; large scale shopping malls, IT districts, bars and clubs, as well as fine dining restaurants.
 Even though this exists in Calcutta, it is far more discreet and definitely less contemporary than other major cities in India.
 Despite this, Calcutta felt more forward thinking – I didn’t feel hassled or bothered at all.
 For a young woman travelling on her own, this was brilliant and very liberating.

 For those returning to India, and visiting Calcutta, I’d highly recommend a walking photography tour.
 Contemporary and immersive, these tours take you around the city on foot.
-Explore markets such as Malik Ghat flower market, Kolaty vegetable market as well as Kumartuli where whole villages are crafted in statues.
+Explore markets such as Malik Ghat flower market and Kolaty vegetable market, as well as Kumartuli where whole villages are crafted in statues.
 These ancient traditions and forms are fascinating.
 Whilst not for the faint-hearted, our walking tours truly get you under the skin of the city and bring Calcutta to life.